mschmitt/chu300-notes/README.md

 # Notes on the Chuwi Minibook X U300

+**ATTENTION: The USB-C charger shipping with the Chuwi book is a non-compliant 12 V device and WILL wreck regular USB-C devices!**

 https://de.chuwi.com/products/minibook-x-u300

 This is a beautifully fast and not at all toylike machine.
 However, it's excellent display is a rotated tablet display, which can make it quite daunting to set up.